The Writer with No Hands: Background

 On Friday 27 June 1997, Gary DeVore had been driving home after completing a new film script.
 He was last seen at a Denny's diner in the Mojave Desert around 1am on the 28th.
 The subsequent manhunt remained unsuccessful until July 1998 when an amateur detective located fragments of DeVore's car next to the California Aqueduct near Palmdale.

 The California Highway Patrol's investigation concluded that DeVore must have driven against oncoming traffic along the highway, crashed into the water and drowned in his vehicle.

 Production

 In 2016, director William Westaway raised £4,769 through a successful Kickstarter campaign to fund completion of technical aspects to the production.

 An alternative 86 minute cut feature had premiered at Hot Docs in 2014 but was pulled from the festival circuit at the end of that year, heavily re-worked, and never distributed.
 Although Alford produced the 2014 version of the documentary, he characterised the filmmaking process as highly erratic and was not similarly accredited on the final film.

 Reception

 Critical response

 The 2014 cut prompted concerns about taste.
 Cineinstyle called the documentary "riveting" but added "I wouldn't want to be Westaway's friend - or enemy".
 It was also dubbed a "sour" and "dubious" product that "borders on unethical".

 The Morning Star called the final film "unmissable" and "as tense and telling as any Hollywood fiction".
-We Are Cult called it “an engrossing and spookily conceived [film] that certainly raises the pulse and offers up some lingering questions about this utterly bizarre story [and] becomes an even more interesting and layered piece of filmmaking”.